Eric Lesser: High-speed rail

-Lesser is a leading advocate of a high-speed rail system to connect between eastern and western Massachusetts.
-He believes that a high-speed rail line between Pittsfield and Boston would transform the region, increasing employment and boosting the economy in western Massachusetts.
+Lesser believes that a high-speed rail line between Pittsfield and Boston would increase employment and boost the economy in Western Massachusetts.
 In his first month in office, Lesser filed a bill that would require a report of the costs and benefits of building higher-speed rail across the state.
 The State Senate passed Lesser's feasibility study unanimously, 39–0, and the State House of Representatives later passed the measure.
 Governor Charlie Baker vetoed the legislation; it was later revealed that Peter Picknelly, the chief executive of Peter Pan Bus Lines, had personally lobbied the governor, sending Baker an email urging him to reject the proposal.
 Picknelly donated $1,000 to Baker's election campaign and hosted a campaign fundraiser for him.

 In 2018, the Massachusetts Department of Transportation (MassDOT) announced their intention to study Lesser's east–west high-speed rail proposal; Lesser called this step a "major breakthrough."
 Lesser's proposed high-speed rail connection has gained the widespread support, including U.S. Senator Elizabeth Warren, nearly all western Massachusetts lawmakers, transportation advocate and former Governor Michael Dukakis, the Boston City Council, and business leaders like the Greater Springfield and Greater Boston Chambers of Commerce.
 In 2019, MassDOT offered six alternatives for the rail project and, in January 2021, narrowed the options to three.When President Joe Biden signed the Bipartisan Infrastructure Deal in November 2021, the East–West Rail project (or "West–East Rail") gained renewed momentum.
 Congressman Richard Neal, who currently chairs the powerful House Ways & Means Committee, noted that the "$66 billion that Amtrak will receive has the potential to be transformative nationwide but also right here in western and central Massachusetts."
 Lesser has spoken about the project with Secretary of Transportation Pete Buttigieg, Lesser's former classmate at Harvard.

 The project, if completed, could take 10,000 cars off the road which, in addition to reducing traffic and congestion on the Mass Pike, would reduce greenhouse gas emissions in the region.